 Next, disclose any preexisting condition to the provider to ensure coverage for flare-ups or emergencies related to it.
 Stable conditions like asthma are typically not considered preexisting.

-For travel insurance providers, a preexisting condition is an injury or illness that prompted medical diagnosis or treatment during the policy's lookback period — usually 60 to 90 days prior to the policy's effective date, but sometimes up to six months.
+For travel insurance providers, a preexisting condition is an injury or illness that prompted medical diagnosis or treatment during the policy's lookback period — which is usually 60 to 90 days prior to the policy's effective date, but sometimes up to six months.

 4. Carefully read policy details, conditions and exclusions